Telemetry Guide

 Privacy & Redaction

-# Redact inputs, outputs, and reasoning steps
+# Redact inputs, outputs, and thinking steps

 lemonade config set telemetry.hide_inputs=true \